astillsjr/focus-flow-frontend/backend-api.md

 **Requirements:**
 - The current time must be later than the nudge's delivery time.
-- The nudge must not already be triggered or canceled.
+- The nudge must not already be triggered.

 **Effects:**
 - Generates a motivational message using the AI model and marks the nudge as triggered.